DaWe1992/Invoice_KuGa/README.md

 db.users.find()
 ```

-In order to start the application, go to the root folder of the application and run the following command (if the `sapui5` parameter is specified the `SAPUI5` frontend will be loaded):
+In order to start the application, go to the root folder of the application and run the following command:

 ```
-node express.js [sapui5]
+node express.js
 ```

-or (loads the `SAPUI5` frontend by default)
+or short:

 ```
 npm start